No products in the cart.

 Once you’ve given the helmet an initial fit test, put it through a stricter trial.
 Grasping the sides of the helmet, try to move it back and forth on your head.
 The skin on your head should ideally move with the helmet, as opposed to the helmet just sliding around like a useless head bucket.
 This will indicate that the helmet is going to stay in place even during the worst impacts.
 It would be a shame if the helmet slipped out of place when you needed it most!

-Hopefully these tips will help you to select an excellently comfortable helmet that will protect your noggin’ when you take a tumble and throw the rest of your gear all over the slope.
+Hopefully these tips will help you to select an excellent, comfortable helmet that will protect your noggin’ when you take a tumble and throw the rest of your gear all over the slope.
+Looking for casual headgear?
+See our Beanies Buying Guide.

 Boa® may be one of the more well-known systems for helmet adjustment, but many brands use similar mechanisms to get their helmets fitting the best they can.
 The In-Form™ Fit System by Giro and RCS Fit System by Pret are two such helmet features that work in a very similar fashion.
 Each option will help provide better protection by preventing excess movement while you are using your helmet.